 Remarkably, the "Big Three" was never able to lead the A's out of the divisional series.
 For four straight seasons, the group lost their division series in five games.
 In two series, the A's even jumped out to a 2-0 series advantage, only to lose the next three games.

 Oakland returned to the playoffs in 2006, with Zito as the only remaining member of the old guard.
-The team swept the Minnesota Twins in the first round to advance to the ALCS--something that Hudson, Mulder, and Zito could not do as a group.
+The team swept the Minnesota Twins in the ALDS to advance to the ALCS - something that Hudson, Mulder, and Zito could not do as a group.

-Hudson, Zito and Mulder helped make Oakland competitive, something the franchise had not been since the early 1990's.
+Hudson, Zito and Mulder helped make Oakland competitive, something the franchise had not been since the early 1990s.
 Their tenure was short, doomed by the realities of baseball economics.
-On the other hand, the group launched Billy Beane and the statistical revolution to the forefront of the baseball world.
+On the other hand, the group launched Billy Beane and the statistical revolution to the forefront of the baseball world - but, famously, their key contribution to the team's success is basically overlooked in the best-selling book Moneyball written about the A's of that period.
+Contrary to the Braves' Big Three, none of the three A's aces has made the Hall of Fame, nor are they particularly compelling candidates, as their careers were generally shorter and less brilliant than their counterparts with the Braves.

 |Accomplishments With The A's|